Rehmsy/server/README.md

 ## Deployment

-This application is currently available at https://alchemy-connect.herokuapp.com/#/ and is intended to be used on a mobile device.
+This application is currently available at https://alchemy-connect.herokuapp.com/#/ and is intended to be used on mobile devices.

 To run this application locally:
 1. Download files from both repositories (described below) and place them in a single folder.